geraldoramos/nikola/README.md

 2. Install the dependencies: `yarn`
 3. Build the code, start the app, and watch for changes: `GOOGLE_MAPS=YOURKEY yarn run dev`

-To make sure that your code works in the finished app, you can generate the binary (make sure to include your google maps key in the `../components/Maps.js` file.
+To make sure that your code works in the finished app, you can generate the binary using:

 ```
 $ yarn run build
 ```

+Make sure to include your google maps key in the `../components/Maps.js` file.

 After that, you'll see the binaries in the `packed` folder.